James Lloyd explores an often overlooked aspect of Samuel Beckett’s career, his short fiction, which the author regarded as his ‘most important work.’

 Welcome to the Beckettian universe: inhuman, unreasonable, and, ultimately, unknowable.
 Any attempt to make sense of it results in multiple meanings and endless speculation, ‘How describe it?’ asks The Expelled’s narrator.

-In an interview with Patrick Bowles, Beckett said:
+In an interview with Patrick Bowles, Samuel Beckett said:

 Within the universe, we perceive divisions, which we name.
 Within a universe called meaningless, I contrive to perceive divisions of the relatively meaningful.
 What is the meaning of the word meaningful under such conditions?
 The significant is reduced to a matter of what can be described, within the confines of our understanding, according to the structure of language.